vdelachaux/tip-and-tricks/docs/How to locate the current 4D Folder.md

 * Macros v2 folder (macro commands of Method editor)
 * Favorites v1x folder, for example Favorites v13 (pathnames for local and remote databases that have been opened)
 * Logs folder for maintenance logs and when the data is read-only
+* The server-side cache for plugins and components

 The active 4D folder is created by default at the following location: